Direct Injection Tuning: What Actually Makes Power and What Will Bite You

 Make Small, Measured Changes

 Adjust one parameter at a time and log the results before proceeding.
-A 2-degree shift in injection timing can affect combustion efficiency, emissions, and knock behaviour simultaneously.
+A 2-degree shift in injection timing can affect combustion efficiency, emissions, and knock behavior simultaneously.
 Rushing the process or making multiple simultaneous changes makes it impossible to isolate what caused a particular outcome.
 Incremental tuning with consistent data logging is the only reliable methodology.

 Use Quality Fuel and Maintain the Injectors